-OFFICE OF THE GOVERNOR — News Release — Gov. Ige selects animal quarantine station as site of new Oahu Community Correctional CenterPosted on Aug 28, 2018 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Gov. Ige selects animal quarantine station as site of new Oahu Community Correctional CenterPosted on Aug 28, 2018 in Latest Department News, Office of the Governor Press Releases

 Honolulu – The State of Hawaiʻi has completed its review of the Final Environmental Impact Statement (EIS) for the relocation of the O‘ahu Community Correctional Center (OCCC).
 The Department of Accounting and General Services (DAGS) and the Department of Public Safety (PSD) submitted the EIS to the state